vkosuri/GDriveDownload/README.md

 6. Download public and shared files

 ## Known Issues
-1. To download different this APP uses [google export api](https://developers.google.com/drive/api/v3/reference/files/export), Please note that the exported content is limited to 10MB only.
+1. To download files this APP uses [google export api](https://developers.google.com/drive/api/v3/reference/files/export), Please note that the exported content is limited to 10MB only.
-2. GSuite allows duplicate file names because the file creation based on file_ids, while we are suffixing a number to avoid accidental overwrite with previous file name.
+2. GSuite allows duplicate file names because the file creation based on file_ids, while we are suffixing a number to avoid accidental overwrite with previous file name when download files.
 3. GSuite supports many mimeTypes, however while downloading user chose based on local machine able launch, this is the reason user has convert given document into supported format, it's available here https://developers.google.com/drive/api/v3/ref-export-formats

 ## Examples